 While that flexibility made the decision to continue analog service until May 3 a bit easier, delaying the move to DTV is not without its negatives.
 “The risk we have is with the digital side-mount antenna,” said Delaney.
 “Even with full-power, there is a segment of the audience that can’t get our digital signal.”
-By postponing replacement of that side-mount antenna with its permanent top-mount antenna until May, the station expects to see its March and May ratings books negatively impacted compared to other stations in the market that have made the DTV transition.
+By postponing replacement of that side-mount antenna with its permanent top-mount antenna until May, the station fears its March and May ratings books may be negatively impacted compared to other stations in the market that have made the DTV transition.

 According to Jay Huizenga, general manager of KDLO-TV, which covers northeast South Dakota, complying with the FCC requirements to proceed with the DTV conversion Feb.
 17 was too onerous so the station will continue transmitting its analog signal on Channel 3.
 Unfortunately for KDLO, the station took down its temporary digital antenna and transmitter Jan 12 in anticipation of commencing full power digital service Feb.
 17 on Channel 3.
 As a result, KDLO-TV will be without a digital presence in the market until June 12 when its full-power digital transmission will take the place of its analog signal on Channel 3.
 “We would like to have a digital signal in that area of the state,” he said.
 “But as it stands, that won’t happen until mid-June.”